yooyoungwoo7/ADAF_Library/docs/source/ex_lotka_ADAF_seq.rst

 Problem setup
 -------------

-We solve a normalized Lotka–Volterra predator–prey system on a time interval :math:`t \in [0, 1]`.
+We solve the Lotka–Volterra predator–prey system on a time interval :math:`t \in [0, 1]`.
 The two state variables are

 - :math:`r(t)`: prey (normalized)